Introduction

 The industry is in need of a benchmarking scheme to gauge the energy performance of their buildings together with a target setting tool that can facilitate them to set their targets to align with international carbon neutrality targets.

-To address this, the Hong Kong Green Building Council (HKGBC) is establishing a Zero-Carbon-Ready Building Certification Scheme and a Net Zero Building Certification Scheme which is being developed.
-The Schemes form part of the HKGBC Climate Change Framework for Built Environment, launched in June 2023.
+To address this, the Hong Kong Green Building Council (HKGBC) has established a Zero-Carbon-Ready Building Certification and a Net Zero Energy Building Certification, launched in September 2023 and March 2024 respectively.
+The certifications form part of the HKGBC Climate Change Framework for Built Environment, launched in June 2023.

 Purpose and objectives

-The purpose of the certification schemes is to provide aligned definitions, calculation methodologies and targets among industry stakeholders.
+The purpose of the certifications is to provide aligned definitions, calculation methodologies and targets among industry stakeholders.

 1. benchmark and report the energy performance of their buildings